h-buzzi/h-buzzi/README.md

 ## About me!
 - 📍🌎 Santa Catarina, Brazil
 - ⚡📚 I’m a graduate student in Control and Automation Engineering at Federal University of Santa Catarina (UFSC).
 I mainly studied and researched in the area of Power Eletronics, working with renewable energy and smart-grids.
-I also developed interest in the area of Computer Vision for Robotics after i took the class offered in my graduation.
+I also developed interest in the area of Computer Vision for Robotics and Mobile Development.
-- 🦾🧠 Currently i'm working in WEG Drives & Controls, where i'm an intern at the Charging Stations for Eletric Vehicles team, known as the WEMOB (Weg Eletric Mobility).

 ### If you want to get in contact with me, here's some useful links:
 <div>